ti-cortex-m4/demo-java-completablefuture/readme.md

 The _CompletionStage_ interface represents a stage in a multi-stage (possibly asynchronous) computation where stages can be _forked, chained, and joined_.

-This interface specifies _the pipelining_ of the future/promise implementation in the CompletableFuture API:
+This interface specifies _pipelining_ of the future/promise implementation in the CompletableFuture API: